MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-failure-list-report.md

 Internal server error creating media for user.

 It's important to note that the Failure List Report does not provide a straightforward way to directly retrieve a list of all the users who participated in at least one failed session, nor does it provide a way to determine which users were most-often involved in a failed session.
 (Por um motivo, o relatório de lista de falhas não tem recursos de filtragem.)
 No entanto, se você exportar os dados e convertê-los em um arquivo de valores separados por vírgula, você poderá usar o Windows PowerShell para encontrar as respostas a perguntas como essas.
 Por exemplo, suponha que você salve os dados em um.
-Arquivo CSV chamado C:\\data\\Failure\_List. csv.
+Arquivo CSV chamado C: \\ falha de dados \\ \_List.csv.
 Based on the data saved in that file, this command lists all the users who were involved in at least one failed session:

     $failures = Import-Csv -Path " C:\Data\Failure_List.csv"
     $failure |Sort-Object "From user" | Select-Object "From user" -Unique